FaserF/hassio-addons/er-dashboard/DOCS.md

 ## Advanced Configuration

-The add-on uses the following internal environment variables which are pre-configured:
+The app uses the following internal environment variables which are pre-configured:

 - `PROJECT_NAME`: The name of the project displayed in the UI.
 - `BACKEND_CORS_ORIGINS`: Allowed origins for CORS.